France complete transformation under meticulous Deschamps

 The result raised questions about France's lack in depth, but with six changes made at once, any team would struggle.

-The changes, however, have allowed key players such as Valbuena and Cabaye to be fresh to face Nigeria in the last 16 on Monday as France savor the midday heat of their first early kickoff (1600 GMT) in the competition.
+The changes, however, have allowed key players such as Valbuena and Cabaye to be fresh to face Nigeria in the last 16 on Monday as France savour the midday heat of their first early kickoff (5.00 p.m.
+BST) in the competition.

 (Editing by John O'Brien)